-Q: What advice would you give to a new graduate?
+Q: What advice would you give to a new languages interpretation graduate?

 Q: What are the causes that are close to your heart?

-would you say that volunteer for like an international organization would be actually a good career move for, like someone who’s just graduated as well?
+Q: would you say that volunteering for an international organisation would be actually a good career move for someone who’s just graduated?

-If you are a recently graduated interpreter, there’s plenty of opportunities to volunteer for organizations who have very good causes and need and can’t afford interpreters.
-It is a great way to gain contracts experience.
-Like lots of my students go and interpret for Via Campesina, an international movement of persons who have a very politicized and have lots of networks and meetings and they work for food sovereignty.
-So they need interpreters all of the time.
-They’re a great source of opportunities for newly graduate expense interpreters to to acquire.
-So if you’re clear about that, and you clear that you’re not just giving free labor to somebody who doesn’t want to pay you make sure that that the cost is worthy of your time.
-And if you have your free time, then definitely do that.
+If you are a recently graduated interpreter, there are plenty of opportunities to volunteer for organisations who have very good causes and can’t afford interpreters.
+It is a great way to gain contacts and experience.
+Lots of my students interpret for Via Campesina, an inspiring international movement of peasants fighting for food sovereignty.
+They have lots of meetings, so they often need interpreters.
+They’re a great source of opportunities for newly graduated interpreters to acquire experience.

 Paola: Thank you Azucena for being so generous with your time and for sharing about your experience.